 The Allegheny Formation makes up the base of the three local formations.
-It can be found along the Kiskiminetas River.
-The two defining characteristics of the formation are the Upper Freeport sandstone and shale, and the Upper Freeport coal bed.
+The formation can find it along the Kiskiminetas River; its two defining characteristics are the Upper Freeport sandstone and shale and the Upper Freeport coal bed.
 Mining of the Upper Freeport Coal is one of the reasons for mine subsidence locally.
-It is one of the largest coal seams locally.
+It is one of the most prominent coal seams locally.

 Examples of Upper Freeport Sandstone along PA 66, a half mile from Parks Township.

 The Upper Freeport coal bed marks the youngest part of the formation.
-The upper and lower Freeport Coal both have been mined quite extensively in Parks Township.
+The upper and lower Freeport Coal has been extensively mined in Parks Township.
 However, it’s not a highly profitable coal seam.
-It is quite narrow compared to other extensive coal stratums.
+In addition, it is pretty narrow compared to other extensive coal strata.
 In the 1933 Hughes report of the Freeport Quadrangle, Hughes noted several mining operations in local towns, but at a lower number compared to the past.
 Fast forward to today, they are nearly non-existent.
-The only mining company that I know of locally is the Rosebud mining company in nearby Kittanning.
+The only local mining company I know of is the Rosebud mining company in nearby Kittanning.

-The massive Upper Freeport sandstone and shale is quite easy to recognize, with huge facades of sandstone rock tens of feet tall in areas.
-As you travel along PA Route 66 along the Kiskiminetas river, some cut exposures are easy to see.
-There are large exposures elsewhere, along PA.
-66 in Westmoreland County, right after crossing the Apollo Bridge.
+The massive Upper Freeport sandstone and shale are easily recognizable, with massive facades of sandstone rock tens of feet tall in areas.
+Some cut exposures are easy to see as you travel along PA Route 66 along the Kiskiminetas river.
+There are significant exposures elsewhere, along PA 66 in Westmoreland County, right after crossing the Apollo Bridge.